sieyin/hls-player/README.md

 # HLS Player with PlayerJS

-A simple front built around [PlayerJS](https://playerjs.com/) to make watching streaming video URLS on the web as easy as possible.
+A simple front built around [PlayerJS](https://playerjs.com/) to make playing streaming video URLS on the web as easy as possible.

 You can see it at work here → [https://sieyin.github.io/hls-player/](https://sieyin.github.io/hls-player/).